LewminaDilshan/Base_Updated/README.md

-# Readline Lanka ERP Application
+# Redline Lanka ERP Application

 * Please create a new branch from **develop branch** before doing any changes to the sourse code.